top of page

 Imagine Piet Mondrian dancing boogie-woogie in a kilt.

-In this body of work, the horizontal and vertical directions of the grid meet textile connotations and questions of clan identity.
+In this body of work the horizontal and vertical directions of the grid meet textile connotations and questions of clan identity.
 Scottish tartans are vibrant grid patterns traditionally woven as a woollen cloth, each clan with their own colours, pattern and motto.
 The geometric framework of the grid is a basic formal device that became an emblem, heroic motto and leitmotif of modernism.
 Weaving and stacking are foundations of construction.
 Diverting the modernist grid by referring to aspects of textile history suggests a more flexible and inclusive scope of influence, context, and interpretation.

 Ridå